mozilla-l10n/documentation/src/products/iOS_products/updating_locales.md

 ### Adding locales

-Once you have added a new locale in Pontoon, there is nothing more to do in order to get the locale into Nightly builds.
-This should happen automatically within 24-48 hours.
-To check that the locale is indeed now set up in the localization repository, you can check that its corresponding locale folder has been created [here](https://github.com/mozilla-l10n/firefoxios-l10n) for Firefox for iOS and [here](https://github.com/mozilla-l10n/focusios-l10n) for Focus for iOS.
+Once you have added a new locale in Pontoon, there is nothing more for you to do in order to get the locale into Nightly builds.
+Once a localizer starts working on Pontoon, translations should be imported back to the source repository every Monday.
+Considering mobile developers then need to review, merge and build, it can take more than a week for a locale to be available in Nightly builds.
+To check that the locale is correctly set up in the localization repository, check that its corresponding locale folder has been created [here](https://github.com/mozilla-l10n/firefoxios-l10n) for Firefox for iOS and [here](https://github.com/mozilla-l10n/focusios-l10n) for Focus for iOS.

 To check that the locale made it into the code repository, there is a script running (note that this method may not always be 100% reliable): [here](https://github.com/mozilla-l10n/firefoxios-l10n#locales-in-build) for Firefox for iOS and [here](https://github.com/mozilla-l10n/focusios-l10n#locales-in-build) for Focus for iOS.
 A more reliable method would be to look for the pull request that imports translations in the code repository, and verify that it created files for that new locale.